Ukraine in the media 3222-35UM3K-N

 30 hours of preparation for classes – 1 ECTS

-30 hours of exam preparation – 1 ECTS
+30 hours of preparation for the final assessment – 1 ECTS

 Total 3 ECTS